Skip to Content

 Master of Arts in Music

-Most classes are offered on weekdays after 4pm in the Carl J. Murphy Fine Arts Center to accomodate the schedules of working adults.
+Most classes are offered on weekdays after 4 pm in the Carl J. Murphy Fine Arts Center to accommodate the schedules of working adults.
 Students have access to computer labs, a music library, secured practice rooms furnished with pianos, and a collection of musical scores available in the Earl Richardson Library.
-This 4 semester graduate program can be completed within 2 years.
+This 4-semester graduate program can be completed within 2 years.

 2 female music graduates